aidianholder/maps/README.md

 └─────────────────────────────────────────────────────────┘
 ```

-The three toolbar dropdowns (Layers, Labels, Icons) and the side-mounted Draw button each open a `panel-dropdown` div that overlays the map without affecting the viewport.
+The toolbar dropdowns (Layers, Labels, Icons, Overlays) and the side-mounted Draw button each open a `panel-dropdown` div that overlays the map without affecting the viewport.
 The draw button sits below the zoom controls on the left edge.

 ### Export Architecture

 PDF/PNG/JPEG/SVG exports are produced by `MapGenerator` (a subclass of `MapGeneratorBase` from `@watergis/maplibre-gl-export`).
 A hidden off-screen MapLibre instance is created, fitted to the geographic bounds of the export overlay, and rendered to canvas.
-Three compositing passes are then applied before the final image is encoded:
+Four compositing passes are then chained together (each wrapping the previous canvas) before the final image is encoded:

 1. **`_compositeLocators`** — reprojects each locator marker's lng/lat into the hidden map's coordinate space and draws labels using the 2D canvas API
 2. **`_compositeIcons`** — same for map icons
+3. **`_compositeText`** — same for text overlays; draws each element left-anchored and vertically centred on its projected geographic point, honouring font, size, weight/style/decoration, colour, and optional border/background fills (`_drawTextOverlay`)
-3. **`_compositeDrawFeatures`** — draws terra-draw vector features (points, lines, polygons) using the GeoJSON snapshot from `DrawPanel.getSnapshot()`
+4. **`_compositeDrawFeatures`** — draws terra-draw vector features (points, lines, polygons) using the GeoJSON snapshot from `DrawPanel.getSnapshot()`

 The HTML export does not use the hidden-map rendering path.
 Instead, `_generateHtml()` calls `map.getStyle()` to snapshot the live style — with any layers the user has toggled off already absent, and any dynamically added sources (hillshade, draw features, etc.) already present.
 The fence source and layer are stripped from the snapshot before inlining.
-The result is a standalone HTML file that initialises MapLibre with the inlined style object; locators become popups, icons and drawn features become GeoJSON symbol/line/fill layers, and the `pmtiles@3` protocol is registered so PMTiles sources resolve correctly.
+The result is a standalone HTML file that initialises MapLibre with the inlined style object; locators become popups, icons and drawn features become GeoJSON symbol/line/fill layers, text overlays are recreated as left-anchored `maplibregl.Marker` elements with inlined styling (collected from the live DOM by `_collectTextFeatures()`), and the `pmtiles@3` protocol is registered so PMTiles sources resolve correctly.
+Optional checkboxes in the export panel (visible only when Format is HTML) let the user add a zoom (`NavigationControl`) and/or imperial-unit scale bar (`ScaleControl`) to the exported map, or set `interactive: false` to produce a non-interactive "static" embed.

 Icon PNGs in the HTML embed are loaded from `https://mapicons.nyc3.cdn.digitaloceanspaces.com/png/maki/<name>.png`.